 Jeremy’s background is as a qualified actuary, and he has over 30 years’ experience working across the broad playing field of international pensions, benefits and wellbeing, from both the consulting and client sides.
 From his work with a wide range of multinational companies, he developed his interest in the broader future of work, and how companies can shape offerings to employees – extending from benefits and reward to encompass the whole employee value proposition – in order to address social, generational, demographic and business changes.

-Global Head of Benefits,
+Global Head of Benefits and Wellbeing

 Since starting her HR career 27 years ago Dani has worked in a variety of roles including Training, Recruitment, Shared Services, Reward and Pensions before ending up specialising in Benefits & Wellbeing.

-Dani is currently leading the Benefits Team at Sainsbury’s Group and is responsible for driving the benefits strategy across the Sainsbury’s brands including Argos, Habitat, Nectar, Tu and Sainsbury’s Bank.
+As the previous Benefits Team Leader at Sainsbury’s Group, she was responsible for driving the benefits strategy across the Sainsbury’s brands including Argos, Habitat, Nectar, Tu and Sainsbury’s Bank.
 She’s constantly looking for new and innovative ways to bring to life the company’s benefits offering, working closely with the Wellbeing Team to ensure clear communication and delivery under their wellbeing pillars.
-She has been both an Advisory Board member and Employee Wellbeing Awards judge for REBA.

 As the former Benefits Manager for Virgin Atlantic and Virgin Holidays responsible for core and voluntary benefits, Dani successfully managed the launch and implementation of multiple new benefits and services such as digital GP, personalised financial education, ULEV car scheme and brand new flexible benefits platform, achieving the Workplace Wellbeing Charter and winning REBA’s Employee Wellbeing Award for Benefits Strategy 2018 as well as nominations for WSB and Employee Benefits awards.

 Camilla Cavendish is an award-winning journalist and former Head of the Policy Unit in 10 Downing Street under Prime Minister David Cameron.
-She is currently a Senior Fellow at the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School, and she now sits in the House of Lords as an independent peer.Total Rewards Leader - Europe, Middle East, Africa, Russia,
+She is currently a Senior Fellow at the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School, and she now sits in the House of Lords as an independent peer.Total Rewards Leader - Europe, Middle East, Africa, Russia, Cisco

 Sheila is responsible for developing a Global Wellbeing Strategy that drives a Conscious Culture of holistic wellbeing for leaders, teams and individuals at Cisco.
 Sheila joined Cisco in 2000 and for the past 15 years has held various roles in People & Communities (formally known as HR).